percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 The **Status** column shows the status of your databases based on metrics coming directly from the database.
 The **Monitoring** column summarizes the status of all the Agents assigned to the service.

+You click on the link in the **Node Name** column and you can see the details of the node running on that service.

 You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots"/> icon in the **Options** column.

 From here you can also check additional information about the service, by clicking on the <image src="../../_images/arrow-downward.ico" width="15px" aria-label="downward arrow"/> icon.
 This expands the service entry to show reference information like service labels and IDs.